Aichi-Chang/SEI-Project-4/README.md

         user = self.request.user
         return Todo.objects.filter(owner=user.id)
     ```

-- Completed the front end using React Hooks.
-It makes the code cleaner and easier to understand for other developers.
 - It was a great experience working with a UX designer.
 It helped me to see our project from a different angle.
 <img src='https://github.com/Aichi-Chang/project-4/blob/master/frontend/src/assets/Screenshot%202020-01-30%20at%201.07.14%20pm.png?raw=true' width='50%'>